- Why are SAP’s new acquisitions forecasted without analyzing how SAP’s previous acquisitions fared?

-Secondly, customers that buy BusinessOne are not good customers for other SAP products, and BusinessOne integrates with few other SAP applications.
+Secondly, customers that buy BusinessOne are not right customers for other SAP products, and BusinessOne integrates with few other SAP applications.
 Therefore BusinessOne customers have little follow-on purchases of other SAP products, primarily because they can’t afford them, and they are not designed to work with BusinessOne.
 Therefore while Menahel/Top Manage/BusinessOne did grow, it did not necessarily have a positive impact on SAP, and one could argue it simply distracted SAP.
-BusinessOne helped SAP get into the SMB market, but the SMB market is a very bad fit for SAP.
+BusinessOne helped SAP get into the SMB market, but the SMB market is a poor fit for SAP.

 - SAP’s bread and butter are extremely high-cost projects for large companies that can endure constant run rates of billing hours.
 This is not the SMB market.
 (See our TCO estimator for SAP ECC, and observe the difference in the TCO estimate for ECC versus BusinessOne).

 - Consultants that work on BusinessOne projects don’t work on ECC projects.
 There is little overlap between BusinessOne and the rest of SAP.
 The term “red-headed stepchild” comes to mind.

 The Top Tier acquisition also had adverse side effects in that it brought in Shai Agassi into the company, which lead to problematic implications when he later headed up the Netweaver initiative.
 Netweaver was a failed program to modernize the integration and infrastructure of SAP.
 Many years after Netweaver, SAP continues to be as difficult to integrate to SAP and non-SAP applications as it was in the mid-1990s, a subject covered in the article How Non Programming Integration Hurts SAP Projects.

 Netweaver left SAP with components that it continues to try to use but which handicap anything connected to them.
 Everything that is part of Netweaver has a better open-source offering.